 See these additional interview tips for making a good impression in a job interview.

 The hiring manager is trying to learn how you will work with all team members.
 A suitable answer here is that flowcharts play an important role in explaining concepts and processes to both technical and non-technical members.

 This is an exciting time for business analysts: Employers of all types are looking to hire these specialists to help support big data-related initiatives, improve fiscal efficiency and more.
 However, despite the urgent need to hire these professionals, many companies are very selective in their hiring process.

-Therefore, in addition to preparing for business analyst interview questions, be sure to take the time to develop a business analyst CV that will stand out from the crowd — otherwise, you may be overlooked by hiring managers.
+Therefore, in addition to preparing for a business analyst interview with these common interview questions, be sure to take the time to develop your business analyst CV, so it stands out from the crowd — otherwise, you may be overlooked by hiring managers.